tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_find_open_source_project.md

 ## Contributing will require Git skills

-If you end up contributing to an open-source project, you will need to understand the basic [Pull request Git workflow](pubapis_github_pull_requests.html).
+When you later contribute to the open-source project, you will need to understand the basic [Pull request Git workflow](pubapis_github_pull_requests.html).
 This might require you to ramp up on [some Git tutorials](https://www.atlassian.com/git/tutorials) a bit first, but there's no better way to learn Git than by actively using it in a real project scenario.

+Don't worry so much about this now.
+You can learn these skills later when you have content you're ready to contribute.

 ## More reading